 Non-deployed parents need support as well.
 They have real issues related to the deployment and risks to which the deployed family member is exposed.
 It is important they stay physically and mentally healthy.
 The reunification of the family can present challenges and requires preparation.
 Children and spouses have changed and family roles may have to be redefined.

 To successfully face and resolve all the challenges present through all the different phases of deployment, the family may need to use external resources for support.
 For your benefit and use, some of them have been included below.

 - Military Family Centers: Army Community Service Centers (ACS), Family Service Center (FSC) (Navy, Marines, Coast Guard), Family Support Center (FSC) (Air Force)

-- Resources within Military Installations: family centers, family support groups, legal assistance office, chaplain’s office, pediatric clinic (primary care clinics), mental health clinic, social work services.
-These are services where you can get reliable information during deployments and have the opportunity to build relationships with others who share common interests.
+- Resources within military installations: Military installations provide various resources where you can get reliable information during deployments and have the opportunity to build relationships with others who share common interests.
+These may include family centers, family support groups, legal assistance office, chaplain’s office, pediatric clinic (primary care clinics), mental health clinic, and social work services.
 The school system is another source of support and information for the family.

 Outpatient Mental Health Visits

 Children who may be suffering from any type of mental health problem can receive treatment via the self-referred, outpatient mental health benefit.
 Visit TRICARE's Mental Health page to learn more on this benefit.

 Even if you merely suspect a child has a mental health problem, there is no obligation to continue treatment beyond the initial consultation, so it is important for the child to meet with a qualified provider.

 If possible, try to locate an age-specific provider who specializes in the type of disorder you believe the child may have.
 Be careful to select a provider in the TRICARE network using the Network Provider Directory.
 Otherwise, TRICARE Prime families will incur additional charges under the TRICARE Prime Point of Service option.